dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

     }
 }
 ```
-Lets create a new dog and look at its properties
+Let's create a new dog and look at its properties
 ```powershell
 $spot = [dog]::new()
 $spot | Get-Member